PriteshGajjarJava/core-java-2023/CoreJavaNotes.md

 1) try block:
 	- Its a block in which we can write code which can cause an exception.
 	- In one funciton we can write multiple "try" blocks.
-	- Try to write minimal code in one try block.
+	- It's good practice to write minimal code in one "try" block.
 	- If we write 5 lines in "try" block and 3rd line causes an exception then control will go to "catch" block and 4th and 5th lines are skipped.
 	- "try" block must be followed by catch and/or finally block.

 2) catch block:
 	- Actual exception handler block.
-	- Whenever exception occurs in try block, JVM looks for matching 'catch' block and jumps to it.
+	- Whenever exception occurs in "try" block, JVM looks for matching 'catch' block and jumps to it.
 	- One 'try' can have multiple 'catch' blocks.
 Only one of them would get executed if exception occurs.
 	- If matching 'catch' is not found then program will be terminated.
 	- 'catch' block will NOT be executed if exception does NOT occur.
+	- When we write multiple catch blocks, order of catch block MUST be from child to parent. e.g If we have to write 3 catch blocks with Exception, Throwable, RuntimeException then order will be
+		RuntimeException -> Exception -> Throwable(parent has to be last block)

 3) finally block
 	- Optional block can be written with "try".
 	- This is special block which gets executed in both cases a) exception occurs b) No exception.
-	- Genearlly cleanup code is written in this block. e.g. DB close connection, closing socket.
+	- Genearlly cleanup code is written in this block. e.g. DB close connection, closing socket, closing file.
 	- If System.exit(0) is encountered before reaching finally block, then finally will NOT be executed.

 4) "throw" keyword: